scala/scala-lang/index.md

 darkmodeCode: true

 # Header texts
-headerTitle: "The Scala Programming Language"
+headerTitle: "Scala"
-headerSubtitle: "Scala combines object-oriented and functional programming in one concise, high-level language.
-Scala's static types help avoid bugs in complex applications, and its JVM and JavaScript runtimes let you build high-performance systems with easy access to huge ecosystems of libraries."
+headerSubtitle: "A programming language that scales with you: from small scripts to large multiplatform applications."
 headerButtonTitle: "Learn More"
 headerButtonUrl: "/what-is-scala/"